-Every meal is low sodium in that there is no added salt to food during the preparation process.
-In order to limit the sodium content of the meal, cured or processed meats are served no more than once a week.
-Meals are “diabetic-friendly” in that fruit is served as the dessert.
+Currently the only special diet meal available is a low sodium one.
+There is no added salt to food during the preparation process.
+In order to limit the sodium content of the meal, cured or processed meats are served infrequently throughout the month.
+Meals can be considered “diabetic-friendly” in that fruit is served as the dessert.

 8. Is the meal delivered hot or cold?

 Currently meals are frozen when delivered.
 Meals are packaged in either a three or five frozen meal option.
 Re-heating instructions are included.

 The meals will be delivered on Monday morning between 10:00 AM - 12:00 noon.

 10. Who delivers the meals?